unixorn/awesome-zsh-plugins/README.md

 * [proxy-plugin](https://github.com/escalate/oh-my-zsh-proxy-plugin) - Aliases to manage proxy shell environment settings.
 * [pyenv-lazy](https://github.com/davidparsson/zsh-pyenv-lazy) - Lazy load pyenv.
 The initial `eval "$(pyenv init -)"`` is executed the first time pyenv is called.
 * [randeme](https://github.com/ex-surreal/randeme) - Chooses a random theme for each session.
 If you not like the chosen theme you can run `randeme_rm` to never show that theme again.
+* [razer-status-code](https://github.com/michaelmcallister/razer-status-code) - change the colour of your [Razer Mouse](https://openrazer.github.io/) based on the status of the last executed command.
+Requires OpenRazer linux drivers.
 * [reentry-hook](https://github.com/RobSis/zsh-reentry-hook) - Plugin that re-enters working directory if it has been removed and re-created.
 * [reminder](https://github.com/AlexisBRENON/oh-my-zsh-reminder) - A plugin which displays reminders above every prompt.
 * [revolver](https://github.com/molovo/revolver) - A progress spinner for ZSH scripts.